Shahid-Mo/Shahid-Mo.github.io/content/posts/Quantization.md

 ### 3. Normalize the Binary Representation

-To fit the FP32 format, normalize the binary number so that it appears as:
+To fit the FP32 format, we need to **normalize** the binary number.
+Normalization involves adjusting the binary number so that there is only one non-zero digit to the left of the decimal point.
+We normalize this by shifting the decimal point one place to the left:

 $$
 11.001001000011111101101010100010_{2} = 1.1001001000011111101101010100010_{2} \times 2^1
 $$

+This normalized representation is crucial for FP32 because the leading `1` before the decimal point is implicit and not stored, allowing the mantissa(the part after the decimal) to capture more significant digits.
+The exponent ($2^1$) indicates the scale of the number, while the mantissa captures the precise value.

 ### 4. Determine the Sign Bit